HorlandoSR/HBotX/README.md

 **NOTE:**

-[+] If you have trouble using this bot check it out on my youtube [=] If Error Dm Me In Discord Horlando ✘#6377
+[+] If you have trouble using this bot check it out on my youtube \n [=] If Error Dm Me In Discord Horlando ✘#6377

 **Donate:**